andydlindsay/lectures/w07d02/README.md

 - Makes it possible to compare the current data to the previous version to see what has changed ([the delta](https://hsm.stackexchange.com/questions/2254/why-was-delta-delta-chosen-to-represent-change-of-a-quantity))

 ### Immutable Data Patterns with Arrays and Objects
-- Arrays and objects in JavaScript are passed by reference which means that we can easily change the original object/array without meaning to
+- Arrays and objects in JavaScript are stored as references which means that we can easily change the original object/array without meaning to

 ```js
 const myObj = { name: 'Alice' };